-An Environmental Risk Assessment (ERA) was conducted to evaluate the environmental issues associated with the mining operations.
+In accordance with ESG3: Mining Operations Plan (MOP) Guidelines, September 2013 an Environmental Risk Assessment (ERA) was conducted to evaluate the environmental issues associated with the mining operations.
 The aim of the ERA is to identify and present effective management protocols for environmental risks associated with the mining operations.